Joanna-Khek/sg-hospital-coverage/README.md

 As part of my final project for module [CS5228](https://nusmods.com/modules/CS5228/knowledge-discovery-and-data-mining) at NUS, we were given three tasks to complete.
 - **Task 1:**  Prediction of Property Resale Prices - given the information about a property, predict the price.
 - **Task 2:** Property Recommendation - given the information about a property a user is interested in,  find "meaningful" alternatives that can be shown to the users in the form of recommendations
-- **Task 3:** Open Task - given the provided property dataset, explore your own ideas ato gain interesting insights into the data.
+- **Task 3:** Open Task - given the provided property dataset, explore your own ideas to gain interesting insights into the data.

 For task 3, I chose to analyse the hospital coverage in Singapore.
 One of the key amenity for a neighbourhood is a hospital.
 For a household with elderly or whose family members have chronic conditions, staying near a hospital would translate into less travelling time or even a matter of life or death in a critical situation.
+This project analyses the hospital coverage in Singapore so that flat buyers with hospital needs can make a more informed decision.

 Since the project involves working with geospatial data, the ``GeoPandas`` package for python was used.
 From the official [GeoPandas](https://geopandas.org/en/stable/index.html) documentation, GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types.
 Geometric operations are performed by shapely.